Science Application for Risk Reduction (SAFRR)

 The risk of a future natural disaster is a function not only of the hazards but also of the vulnerability of individuals and communities that occupy hazard-prone areas.
-This project focuses on developing new methods for assessing and communicating community vulnerability to natural hazards.
-Research includes community vulnerability to tsunamis (Oregon, Washington, and Hawaii), volcanoes (Mount Rainier), hurricane storm surge (Florida) and climate-change-enhanced coastal hazards (Oregon and Washington coast).
+This team of researchers focuses on developing new methods for assessing and communicating community vulnerability to natural hazards.
+Research includes community vulnerability to tsunamis (Oregon, Washington, California and Hawaii), volcanoes (Mount Rainier and Mount Hood), hurricane storm surge (Florida) and climate-change-enhanced coastal hazards (California, Oregon and Washington coasts).

 Dasymetric Mapping Techniques: GIS-Based Tool & Analysis